karnesque/parallel-computing-project/README.md

-# CUDA Humidity Trend Analysis
+# Humidity Analysis for Drought Risk Cities

 ## How to Run Programs